Whenever we feel we’re nearing the end of a tricky period, it’s tempting to want to draw a line under the difficulties and move on.

 Stuck in the present?

-Normally, this drawing of a line is accompanied by plans for the future, for things we’ll do differently and, hopefully, better.
+Normally, this drawing of a line is accompanied by plans for the future, for things we’ll change and do differently, hopefully, better.
 That’s pretty hard though, if you’ve exhausted most of your reserves just getting through the past few months.
+You might want to check that you’re prioritising your resilience.
 Near constant change and the need to be flexible on a day to day basis encourages us to live in the present.
 But being stuck in the present is not healthy.
 One way out of this situation is to take time to visualise the future, and work backwards towards the present to create an action plan.

 Frame the Future

-Another way of making the ideal come true is to imagine yourself fast forwarding into the future – say six months ahead – to a time when the outcome you most wanted has happened.
-Describe your world as it will be when you’ve achieved that outcome, successfully completed your first 90 days in that new job, or written up the final report of the project.
-How will it look to others?
+Another way of making the ideal come true is to imagine yourself fast forwarding into the future – say six months ahead – to a time when the outcome or change you most wanted has happened.
+Describe your world as it will be when you’ve successfully completed your first 90 days in that new job, or written up the final report of the project.
+How does it look to you, and how will it look to others?

 Once the future is clear and the right hand side of your page is richly populated with a really detailed description, think about your motivation now to pursue and achieve all that is written there.
 Working backwards from the future you’ve just so carefully described, begin to identify the steps you’ll have to take to get there.
 You’ll feel more enthused and focussed than you did at the start of this exercise even if some of the tasks still seem insurmountable.
 That energy and enthusiasm will help you to address the inevitable obstacles in order to reach your goal.
 The reason a task often threatens to overwhelm you is because you haven’t yet broken it down into manageable chunks.
 There is no task so daunting that it doesn’t become more achievable once it’s broken down into its smallest component parts.